Hieromon/AutoConnect/mkdocs/advancedusage.md

 > EEPROM library uses one sector of flash located [just after the SPIFFS](http://arduino-esp8266.readthedocs.io/en/latest/libraries.html?highlight=SPIFFS#eeprom).

-Also, the placement of the EEPROM area of ESP32 is described in the [partition table](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv).
+Also, in ESP32 arduino core 1.0.2 earlier, the placement of the EEPROM area of ESP32 is described in the [partition table](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv).
 So in the default state, the credential storage area used by AutoConnect conflicts with data owned by the user sketch.
 It will be destroyed together saved data in EEPROM by user sketch and AutoConnect each other.
 But you can move the storage area to avoid this.

 The [**boundaryOffset**](apiconfig.md#boundaryoffset) in [AutoConnectConfig](apiconfig.md) specifies the start offset of the credentials storage area.
 The default value is 0.

+!!! info "The boundaryOffset ignored with AutoConnect v1.0.0 later on ESP32 arduino core 1.0.3 later"
+    For ESP32 arduino core 1.0.3 and later, AutoConnect will store credentials to Preferences in the nvs.
+Since it is defined as the namespace dedicated to AutoConnect and separated from the area used for user sketches.
+Therefore, the boundaryOffet is ignored with the combination of AutoConnect v1.0.0 or later and the arduino-esp32 1.0.3 or later.

 ### <i class="fa fa-caret-right"></i> On-demand start the captive portal